peruukki/nhl-recap/README.md

 # nhl-recap

 A web app showing the latest NHL scores fetched from [nhl-score-api](https://github.com/peruukki/nhl-score-api).
+Built with [Cycle.js](http://cycle.js.org/) and `npm` scripts.

 The app is not very impressive (yet?), but it’s available at [GitHub pages](http://peruukki.github.io/nhl-recap/) nonetheless.

-## Main libraries used

-- npm scripts as build tools
-- [React.js](http://facebook.github.io/react/) as the UI library

 ## Running the app